xiaoxiaoflood/firefox-scripts/README.md

 5. If you want a button to manage your scripts, including the ability to disable/enable scripts without needing to restart Firefox¹, save [rebuild_userChrome.uc.js](https://raw.githubusercontent.com/xiaoxiaoflood/firefox-scripts/master/chrome/rebuild_userChrome.uc.js) into **chrome**.

-6. Open "*about:support*" and click "*Clear startup cache…*" to force Firefox to load userChromeJS on the next startup.
+6. Open **about:support** and click "*Clear startup cache…*" to force Firefox to load userChromeJS on the next startup.

 7. Restart Firefox.